AbstractSDK/cw-orchestrator/docs/src/interchain/integrations/mock.md

 ## General Usage

-All interchain environments are centered around the `follow_single_packet` function.
+All interchain environments are centered around the `await_single_packet` function.
 In the `Mock` case, this function is responsible for relaying the packets between the different chains.
 Using the exact same interface as with other environments, it takes care of all packet relaying procedures.

 This function will relay a packets successfully from the receiving chain back the the source chain.
 Here is what the full cycle looks like: